PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 Installation on Debian / Ubuntu / Mint Linux
 ============================================

-The version of the PATRIC command line interface packaged for Debian Linu and its derivative distributions (Ubuntu, Mint, etc) is provided as a Debian ``.deb`` distribution file.
-The release is named ``patric-cli-<version>.deb`` and may be found on the `PATRIC github release site
+The version of the BV-BRC command line interface packaged for Debian Linu and its derivative distributions (Ubuntu, Mint, etc) is provided as a Debian ``.deb`` distribution file.
+The release is named ``patric-cli-<version>.deb`` and may be found on the `BV-BRC github release site
 <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.

 There are several options for installation.
 The simplest is to